Remarks on 1-motivic sheaves: The derived category of --motives with torsion

-\begin{remark} To motivate Definition~\ref{def.effm}, observe that in the characteristic zero case, starting with an effective $1$--motive $M=[L\to G]$ and an isogeny $g\colon G'\to G$, by pull-back one always gets a q.i. $(f,g)\colon [L'\to G']\to M $.
+\begin{remark} To motivate Definition~\ref{def.effm}, observe that in the characteristic zero case, starting with an effective $1$--motive with torsion $M=[L\to G]$ and an isogeny $g\colon G'\to G$, by pull-back one always gets a q.i. $(f,g)\colon [L'\to G']\to M $.
 Over fields of positive characteristic this is not always the case if $L$ is required to be a discrete group because there are isogenies with connected kernel.
-Therefore one can generalize the construction of the category of $1$--motives with torsion in \cite{BVRS} either by inverting $p$-multiplications, as done in \cite{BVK}, or by accepting to work with non-\'etale finite group schemes, as we do here. \end{remark} To show that $\tM$ is an abelian category, we will follow the analogous proof for $\tM^\et[1/p]$ in \cite{BVK}, Appendix~C. One can check that all results in \op Appendix C.1-C.5 extend to our more general context.
+Therefore one can generalize the construction of the category of $1$--motives with torsion in \cite{BVRS} either by inverting $p$-multiplications, as done in \cite{BVK}, or by allowing non-\'etale finite group schemes, as we do here. \end{remark} To show that $\tM$ is an abelian category, we will follow the analogous proof for $\tM^\et[1/p]$ in \cite{BVK}, Appendix~C. One can check that all results in Appendix C.1-C.5 of \cite{BVK} extend to our more general context.
 For the reader's convenience we present some proofs.